 I made all the wreaths for the backs of the chairs from a Dollar Store garland and some ribbon.
 Pretty cheap decor right here!

-I wanted a rustic and woodsy feel to the kitchen and I am pretty happy with the woodsy Christmas table.
+A rustic and woodsy feel is what I am going for and I am pretty happy with the woodsy Christmas table.
 Don’t forget to check out the other blogger’s tables and I hope you get some DIY ideas and some inspiration from our tables.